 Phase Date Engagement Phase 1 - Project Launch April - July, 2019 The County prepared a bespoke intermunicipal engagement plan for each neighbouring municipality.
 The plans identified how the County would engage with the neighbouring municipalities at key milestones of the projects.
 The plans were revised at the request of neighbouring municipalities to reflect the level of engagement each sought for the project.
 June 2019 The City of Calgary and City of Chestermere were notified of the County's public engagement event that was held to gather feedback from affected stakeholders.
 Representatives from the City of Calgary attended the event.
-Phase 2 - Identification of Key Cross-Boundary Matters and Draft Land Use Strategies July, 2019 The County provided the draft land use scenario to the City of Calgary and City of Chestermere for comment, along with anticipated density and population at full buildout of the Hamlet of Conrich.
+Phase 2 - Identification of Key Cross- Boundary Matters and Draft Land Use Strategies July, 2019 The County provided the draft land use scenario to the City of Calgary and City of Chestermere for comment, along with anticipated density and population at full buildout of the Hamlet of Conrich.
 No comments with respect to the draft land use scenario were provided.
 July, 2019 The County met with the City of Calgary for a technical workshop to examine issues and opportunities with respect to the draft land use scenario prepared.
 There were 10 staff in attendance, and discussions were held on the following areas: a.
 Planning; b.
 Transportation; c.
 Servicing and Stormwater; and d.
 Fire Service provision.
 Following the meeting, 12 action items were agreed to be addressed within the area structure plan amendments and through separate intermunicipal projects and communication.

 July, 2019 Rocky View County and the City of Chestermere held a telephone conference to discuss the draft land use scenario.
 It was confirmed that the City had circulated the draft scenario internally, with preliminary comments addressing stormwater identified.
 Further comments were to be provided on the draft plan.
 Four action items were agreed to be addressed within the area structure plan and through separate intermunicipal projects and communication.
 Phase 4 - Draft Plan July - October 2024 The City of Calgary and the City of Chestermere were circulated the final draft Plan.
 Additional comments were submitted by the City of Calgary and no further comments were provided by the City of Chestermere.
-Minor changes to the plan and updated information were included in the studies to address Calgary's concerns.
+Minor changes to The Plan and updated information were included in the studies to address Calgary's concerns.
+May - June 2025 Further refinements were completed on The Plan, The City of Calgary and the City of Chestermere were re-circulated.